johnther3ap3r/Intro-Grid-Simulations-Swift3/P02-Forest-Fire/content.md

 func isLegalPosition(x: Int, _ y: Int) -> Bool {
 }
 ```
-> Now, insert code that return true if the given x and y coordinates are inside the `map` bounds, and false otherwise.
+> Now, insert code that return true if the given x and y coordinates are inside the `grid` bounds, and false otherwise.

 <!--  -->